ekoner/policies-and-procedures/cpd-policy.md

 * Formal training sessions (free or paid)
 * Peer coaching (internal and external)
-* Mentoring or supporting mentees (internal or across our industry and ecosystem)
+* Providing or reciving mentoring (internal or across our industry and ecosystem)
-* Conferences, unconferences and seminars (including volunteering)
+* Conferences, unconferences and seminars (including volunteering and speaking)
 * On the job training including computer-based training, shadowing and job rotation

 It's important to keep updated with news and articles about our industry and our clients.